The journey of Afrobeats isn’t complete without the storytellers, news makers/jouenalist; one of such is Sesan Adeniji.

 As Sesan Adeniji are you related to Adeniji Adele King?

-No. I’m Sesan Adeniji, from Osun state, I’m not from Lagos, and I think the one you are referring to be from Lagos.
+No. I’m Sesan Adeniji, from Osun state, I’m not from Lagos, and I think the one you are referring to is from Lagos.

-My journey into journalism, few people know that I did music, then I started writing for someone that was working in Daily Times, Bisi Ewetan, she opened my eyes to journalism because I was writing poems for them to put in the paper, and shout out to Tajudeen Adepetu, he asked me to come work for an African movie magazine, and that’s where my story started from, I was the production manager for that magazine before I met Goke and he told me about Bubbles Magazine and I started working for Bubbles and I just didn’t work there as a writer, I was writing for Bubbles and also looking for money to keep the magazine afloat.
+My journey into journalism, few people know that I did music, then I started writing for someone that was working in Daily Times, Bisi Ewetan, she opened my eyes to journalism because I was writing poems for them to put in the paper, and shout out to Tajudeen Adepetu, he asked me to come work for an African movie magazine, and that’s where my story started from, I was the production manager for that magazine before I met Goke and he told me about Bubbles Magazine and I started working for Bubbles and I just didn’t work there as a writer, I was writing for Bubbles and also looking for money to keep the magazine afloat, even when we had Hip Hip World Magazine that was major that year, and I can say we became like number 1 that year because we were putting the local artistes up, and the magazine became a major brand.

 I thank God for where I am today and I look back to see there is so many things I have done even till today that has not been done before and why didn’t they do it because people think if something is not a trend they should not do it but I can say I did it first.